-Here are 5 Musical Ways to Celebrate October!
+Here are 5 Musical Ways to Celebrate Autumn!
 There are activities below for all your students, babies through high schoolers!
 Pick one to do today to include some music in your homeschool.

 Dancing Leaves